Kimbsy/CERBERUS/README.md

 Update
 System

-This is my first attempt at a basc home automation system.
+This is my first attempt at a basic home automation system.

 Currently it is in the form of an Android app which uses speech recognition to send bash commands over SSH to my netbook which is displayed on a monitor in the fireplace.